igakigongo/js-tic-tac-toe/README.md

 ## Tasks (Description of expectations)

-- The project has been set up with HTML, CSS and Javascript files.
+- The project has been set up with HTML, CSS and Javascript files as shown below.

 ```
   src